 2018-19.
 Solo exhibition at ShanghART Singapore.
 Supported by the National Arts Council.
 Singapore Art Week program.

-Solo presentation, Peninsula Shopping Centre, Singapore, I_S_L_A_N_D_S curated by Tan Pey Chuan
+2018.
+Solo exhibition at the Peninsula Shopping Centre, Singapore, I_S_L_A_N_D_S.
+Curated by Tan Pey Chuan.
+Singapore Art Week program.

 2013.
 Group exhibition at 13 Wilkie Terrace, Singapore.
 Curated by Yen Phang.